I'm Honey!

 • Decreasing Negative Emotions: Mindfulness also has the power to lessen negative emotions such as fear, anger, sadness, or guilt.
 This is because it allows us to acknowledge these emotions while accepting that they’re just temporary visitors – not permanent parts of us.

 • Increasing Positive Emotions: It’s natural for some positive emotions to arise when we practice mindfulness, but over time these benefits increase too.
-You may experience more joy, happiness, contentment, and satisfaction in life, which naturally increases your resilience to stress.
+You may experience more joy, happiness, contentment, peace, and satisfaction in life, which naturally increases your resilience to stress.

 • Improving Concentration and Focus: Mindfulness can help you to focus more easily and for more extended periods.
 It does so by teaching you how to become more aware of distractions as they happen and then letting them go.
 It also allows you to connect with your thoughts and feelings in a more non-judgmental way.
 This can lead to improved decision-making and problem-solving skills.